Ajlaluddin/BlogAppApis/README.md

   ### Test the API's in Postman App
  -  Right Click On Project > Run As > Spring Boot App
- -  Open Postman App and Import Blog App Apis.json file (You will get this file)
+ -  Open Postman App and Import "Blog App Apis.json" file.
  -  Now all url's will get imported in Postman App
  -  Now try using those url's.